 A slice of Britain in Gibraltar

-The pedestrianised Main Street is stocked with plenty of names familiar in Britain’s own high streets and shopping centres, and keen shoppers can pick up duty free perfumes, tobacco and alcohol, as well as checking out prices in a throng of electrical goods stores.
+The pedestrianised Main Street is stocked with plenty of names familiar in Britain’s own high streets and shopping centres, and keen shoppers can pick up duty free perfumes, tobacco and alcohol, as well as checking out prices in a wide choice of electrical goods stores.

-After soaking up the history and natural beauty of Gibraltar, shopping ‘til you drop in Main Street and exploring the sprawl of narrow alleyways that lead off the busy main shopping street, you can head to the glamorous Marina, where luxury yachts nestle near to traditional fishing vessels.
+After soaking up the history and natural beauty of Gibraltar and exploring the sprawl of narrow alleyways that lead off the busy main shopping street, you can head to the glamorous Marina, where luxury yachts nestle near to traditional fishing vessels.
 With plenty of restaurants, pubs and bars, serving anything from a cream tea to traditional style tapas, the discerning day visitor from Spain’s Costa del Sol will find that there’s a lot more to Gibraltar than just a little Britain.
-Do remember to take your passport because you have to cross the border with Spain!